-Processes to manage a breach of the Code of Conduct
+Processes to manage a breach of the Code of Conduct, including any instances of racism

 Breaches will be handled in a fair, unbiased and supportive manner.
 The following will occur:

 - All people concerned will be advised of the process - All people concerned will be able to provide their version of events - The details of the breach, including the versions of all parties and the outcome, will be recorded - Matters discussed in the breach will be kept confidential; and - An appropriate outcome will be decided.